ArkDevelopmentLabs/-Nexora-3d-mesh-dataset-v1-mini/README.md

 Licensed under the **MIT License**.

 ### 3D Mesh Assets
-All 3D meshes included in this dataset are sourced from creators and platforms that allow redistribution under **Creative Commons (CC0 or CC-BY)** or equivalent open licenses.
+All 3D meshes included in this dataset are sourced from creators and platforms that allow redistribution under **Creative Commons (CC-BY)** or equivalent open licenses.

-- CC0 assets are in the public domain.
 - CC-BY assets retain attribution to their original creators.

 Full attribution details are provided in `ATTRIBUTION.txt`.